Author

 The real risk of AI translation is not AI, it’s the lack of a structured system

-AI translation isn’t the problem - it’s how it’s used.
-Without control, it becomes risky.
-Most organizations struggle not because AI fails, but because their workflows lack structure.
-Discover how a modern translation management system (TMS) turns AI into a scalable, consistent, and efficient global growth engine.
+AI translation becomes risky without control.
+Discover how a modern translation management system turns AI into a scalable, consistent, and efficient global growth engine.

 Automatic (APE) vs Human post-editing is the wrong comparison in 2026